-B.C. has a growing economy and an expanding job market — employers and communities are looking for workers in many different areas.
-You have the skills, qualifications and experience they need!
+B.C. has a growing economy and an expanding job market, with employers and communities are looking for workers in many different areas.
+You have the skills, qualifications, and experience they need!

 The Government of Canada and Province of British Columbia are working with Archway Community Services to help newcomers like you find that perfect employment fit.

 The Career Paths for Skilled Immigrants program will assist you to gain experience, find employment, or improve employment within your field, with an individual approach that is tailored to meet your needs.